EmanueleCuzzocrea/CATIA_Project/README.md

 ## Kinematic Simulations

-The Robot-Elevator-Omni system's kinematic simulations demonstrated its ability to reach all modules, including those theoretically reachable from the opposite side of the RH Facility.
+The Robot-Elevator-Omni system's kinematic simulations demonstrated its ability to reach all modules, including some theoretically reachable from the opposite side of the RH Facility.
-This confirmed the system's capability to address all proximity requirements without critical issues.
+This confirmed the system's capability to address all requirements without critical issues.

 ### Reaching the Outboard First Wall modules